CinemaSins: Video series

-CinemaSins was launched on December 11, 2012 on YouTube, and uploaded their first two-minute long video titled "Everything Wrong With The Amazing Spider-Man" by Jeremy Scott.
+CinemaSins was launched on December 11, 2012, on YouTube, and uploaded their first two-minute long video titled "Everything Wrong With The Amazing Spider-Man" by Jeremy Scott.
 Due to the success, CinemaSins have released seven other series.

 Everything Wrong With...

-CinemaSins main video series, Everything Wrong With..., explores a certain film's amusing, generally poor writing, acting, direction, production values, deus ex machina examples, cliches, instances that defy logic and physics, factual errors, poor visual effects, derivative premises and other content that they deem "sins."
+CinemaSins main video series, Everything Wrong With..., explores complaints about a film's writing, acting, direction, production values, deus ex machina examples, clichés, plot holes, instances that defy logic and physics, factual errors, poor visual effects, derivative premises and other content that they deem "sins".

-Most transgressions are awarded a single sin, but on occasion, more sins (as much as 1 billion, as seen in the Home Alone 2: Lost in New York episode, specifically during the cameo of Donald Trump) are awarded for effect.
-(The climactic rescue scene in The Fate of the Furious 'broke' the sin counter and 161 sins were instead displayed as R.I.P.; because of the damage, a 2.0 was temporarily replaced until it was 'fixed' again in Scream 2).
-However, there are times when sins are removed due to the presence of a scene which is considered exceptionally good, which makes up for the original sin (an exception was done during an April Fool's Joke in 2016 for the film Troll 2 by removing a total of 10,000 sins before resetting to zero in the end).
+Most transgressions are awarded a single sin, but on occasion, more sins (as much as one billion, as seen in the Home Alone 2: Lost in New York episode, specifically during the cameo of Donald Trump) that appear to offend the narrator are awarded for effect.
+The climactic rescue scene in The Fate of the Furious disabled the sin counter and at least 161 sins were instead displayed as "R.I.P."; because of the damage, a 2.0 was used temporarily until the original counter was 'fixed' in Scream 2.
+However, there are times when sins are removed due to the presence of a scene which is considered exceptionally good, which makes up for the original sin (an exception was done during an April Fools episode in 2016 for the Troll 2 by removing a total of 10,000 sins before resetting to zero in the end).
 On two occasions (The Avengers and Doctor Strange), the sin counter additionally counted sins by mistake or added by the narrator.

-CinemaSins has been known to show great disdain for certain directors, such as Michael Bay, Roland Emmerich, McG, Joel Schumacher, Zack Snyder and M. Night Shyamalan.
+CinemaSins has been known to show great disdain for certain directors, such as Michael Bay, Roland Emmerich, McG, Joel Schumacher, Zack Snyder, and M. Night Shyamalan.